Journalism • Photography • Lifestyle • Events

 The link to Kawasaki’s legendary 750cc Mach IV and four-stroke Z1 isn’t the only reason the smaller 500 is gaining ground as a collectible.
 The 250/350cc Mach I and II triples are also highly desirable; each credited for helping Kawasaki’s establish its role as a performance leader.
 Heritage and lore surround the Mach III, and as those campfire stories grow in smoky uncontrolled fury, so does the air-cooled triple’s value.

-and rear sets gave the required racer pose, but that JPS style wasn’t always worth the extra bother in everyday riding conditions.
+Clip-ons and rear sets give the required racer pose, but that JPS style wasn’t always worth the extra bother in everyday riding conditions.
 Availability lasted only one-year.
 Bonhams believes between 200 and 300 JPS Commandos were made, with 120 coming to US soil. $16.000 for an original JPS Commando with less than 10.000 miles strikes as a figure soon to be surpassed, given the model’s historical presence and style.
 Long dormant in collectible circles, the JPS is moving up.
 Nolan Woodbury.